Supporting 16-30 year olds in across West Norfolk with opportunities for improved skills and jobs, through UK Shared Prosperity Funding (UKSPF)

 Current Projects

-New-U Employability Workshop
+Employability Workshop with ACE

 New-U provide a group employability workshop which focus on enhancing young people’s CV writing and interview skills alongside searching for jobs and developing teamworking skills.
 It also offers free smart clothing to young people facing financial barriers which is appropriate for job interviews.
 The outcome of this session is to increase young people’s confidence and self-esteem when applying for jobs.